aewshopping/ssg-deploy-test/src/posts/reviews/2023-10-13-review-age-of-atlantic-revolutions.md

 ### Lighting the fire

 Griffin starts his book in around 1760 and finishes around 1850, covering the revolution in British North America, the revolution in France and, after a few decades of benign neglect, the revolutions that formed the map of South and Central America.
-He also covers the Carribean world, in particular Haiti.
+He also covers the Caribbean world, in particular Haiti.

 One of the key ideas underlying this book is that the Atlantic was a deeply connected world, and developments in one place were closely linked with events elsewhere.
 For example, the French revolution acted as both an inspirational people power moment, or a warning of the terrible violence that a revolution could unleash.
 So while the interactions were complex in their effects they were nonetheless fundamental to how people around the Atlantic ocean experienced the age.